Lincoln Regional Airport (California)

-Lincoln Regional Airport (ICAO: KLHM, FAA LID: LHM, formerly O51) (Karl Harder Field) is a public airport three miles (5 km) west of Lincoln, in Placer County, California.
+Lincoln Regional Airport (ICAO: KLHM, FAA LID: LHM, formerly O51) (Karl Harder Field) is a public airport three miles (5 km) west of Lincoln, in Placer County, California, United States.
 It is owned by the City of Lincoln.

 Most U.S. airports use the same three-letter location identifier for the Federal Aviation Administration and International Air Transport Association, but Lincoln Regional Airport is LHM to the FAA and has no IATA code.

 Facilities

-The Lincoln Regional airport covers 725 acre; its one runway (15/33) is 6,001 x 100 ft (1,829 x 30 m) asphalt.
+The Lincoln Regional Airport covers 725 acre; its one runway (15/33) is 6,001 x 100 ft (1,829 x 30 m) asphalt.

-In the year ending June 10, 1993, the airport had 71,000 aircraft operations, average 194 per day: 96% general aviation and 4% air taxi.
-207 aircraft are based at the airport: 92% single engine, 7% multi-engine, 1% jet and <1% helicopters.
+In the year ending December 31, 2017, the airport had 74,400 aircraft operations, average 204 per day: 96% general aviation and 4% air taxi.
+62 aircraft were then based at the airport: 58 single engine, 2 multi-engine, and 2 helicopters.